 2.)
 Why would the Catholic church help The Exorcist?

-You might assume the Roman Catholic Church would be viscerally opposed to seeing one of its more arcane rituals turned into fodder for a horror movie, but Friedkin says many church officials supported The Exorcist at the time.
+You might assume the Roman Catholic Church would be viscerally opposed to seeing one of its more arcane rituals turned into fodder for a horror movie.
+On the contrary, Friedkin said many church officials supported The Exorcist at the time.

-Not only did Georgetown’s president, Father Henle, give them documents pertaining to the case, but the role of Father Dyer – the friend and confidante of faith-challenged Damian Karras (Jason Miller) – was played by a real priest, Father William O’Malley, in his one and only screen role.
+Not only did Georgetown's president, Father Henle, give them documents about the case, but the role of Father Dyer – the friend and confidante of faith-challenged Damian Karras (Jason Miller) – was played by a real priest, Father William O'Malley, in his one and only screen role.

 "Most of the people at the highest levels of the church accepted it totally because the Roman Ritual of Exorcism is still in the New Testament," said Friedkin.
 The director claims church officials later told him they credited the film for inspiring new applicants to be priests and nuns.

 After all, the priests are the heroes of the story.
 And the message of the film is that there are some matters of the soul that science and medicine can't fix.